3. News

 3.2 Archive News: The Blitz and Wartime letters

-Work is proceeding with transfer of Reece Winstone’s correspondence to disk.
+Reece’s diaries of the blitz have been transcribed and now form part of new Volume 45.
 Some war-time letters relating to his travels in the Low Countries have already been accepted by the Imperial War Museum.

 3.4 Receiving Data files and News of Publications